hl7dk/kl-children/input/pagecontent/index.md

 ##### Validation
 * The category should be present, and fixed to a specific code
 * The two weight codes should be present, and fixed to a specific LOINC and SNOMED CT code respectively
-* The value should be given as a decimal point in grams, and the UCUM-unit is applied
+* The value should be given as a decimal point in grams or kilograms, and the UCUM-unit should be applied
 * One dataAbsentReason is mandatory if the value is empty
 * The time is mandatory
 * One and only one reference to the Citizen exists
 * A reference to an Encounter may exist
 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet

-## BodyHeight
+## Height
 A child's length/height

 ##### Attributes